 The results showed a decrease in anxiety, insulin-like growth factor, and dopamine.
 The participants also reported an increase in quality of life.
 The team concluded that although the small sample size means that further research is necessary, binaural beats might improve self-reported anxiety.

-Some researchers have even suggested that 10 minutes of exposure to a 6 Hz frequency could induce a brain state similar to that during meditation.
+Some researchers have even suggested that 10 minutes of exposure to a

 As with any self-help tool, it is important for a person to speak with a healthcare professional to determine whether binaural beats therapy is right for them.